-After reading this article, you’ll have a much greater understanding of how you can go out and capture beautiful images of the night sky.
-You’ll be introduced to the ideal camera settings, recommended camera gear, how to focus, compositional guidelines and a few secrets on how you can photograph stars like a pro.
+After reading this article, you’ll have a greater understanding of how to capture beautiful images of the night sky.
+You’ll be introduced to the ideal camera settings, recommended camera gear, compositional guidelines, and the secrets of how to photograph stars like a pro.

 Best Camera Settings to Photograph Stars